Bryan Ferry: Relationships and family

-Ferry's son, Otis, has become known in the British media for his pro-hunting political activities.
-He has been arrested and charged several times for activities relating to hunting, only one of which led to a conviction.
-In 2004 he was among pro-hunt campaigners who stormed into the chambers of the House of Commons during a debate on the banning of hunting.
-He was charged with disorderly conduct.
-Otis was also a joint master of the South Shropshire hunt.

 By 2008, Ferry's son Tara was performing in a rock band called Rubber Kiss Goodbye.
 By 2008, Merlin was studying for "A" Levels at Marlborough College, and then played guitar in a band called Voltorb.
 Ferry's children have also contributed to his albums Olympia and Avonmore.
 On Olympia, Tara played drums on several tracks, Merlin played guitar on one track, and Isaac was the producer of the album's artwork.
 Tara also toured with Ferry (and Roxy Music) on the band's 2011 For Your Pleasure tour, performing additional drums.

 Ferry's youngest son, Merlin, was seriously injured in a head-on car crash in Shropshire in December 2014.

 Ferry and Helmore split in the early 2000s after she had an affair, and they divorced in 2003.
 After their separation, British newspapers photographed Ferry with Katie Turner, 35 years his junior, naming her as his new girlfriend.
 Ferry and Turner met while she worked as one of the dancers on Roxy Music's concert tour in 2001 (and is featured on the DVD of the 2001 Hammersmith Odeon show).
 She appeared with Ferry on several TV shows to promote the Frantic album, and performed on the Frantic tour in 2002.
-After their break-up, Ferry had a relationship with British socialite Lady Emily Compton.
-In 2006, he resumed his relationship with Katie Turner for some time.
+After their break-up, in 2006, he resumed his relationship with Katie Turner for some time.

-In 2009, Ferry began a relationship with Amanda Sheppard, an acquaintance of one of his sons, and on 4 January 2012, they married in a private ceremony on the Turks and Caicos Islands.
+In 2009, Ferry began a relationship with Amanda Sheppard, and on 4 January 2012, they married in a private ceremony on the Turks and Caicos Islands.
 In August 2013, it was reported that the couple were to separate after 19 months of marriage, and they divorced in 2014.

 Ferry was estimated to have a fortune of £30 million in the Sunday Times Rich List of 2010.